Ready to know more about San Diego?

 Pool at the Kona Village Resort on the Big Island of Hawai'i featuring palm trees and lounge chairs

 Opened at the end of 2023, the Fontainebleau Las Vegas is one of The Strip’s most glamorous and, now, its tallest hotels (it clocks in at a cool 67 stories).
-The property feels like its own destination with 20 restaurants and 12 bars and lounges, a casino, designer shopping, six outdoors pools with a separate 21+ section, a 55,000-square-foot spa, a full service fitness center, and LIV, the sister nightclub to its Miami location.
+The property feels like its own destination with 36 restaurants and bars, a casino, designer shopping, six outdoors pools with a separate 21+ section, a 55,000-square-foot spa, a full service fitness center, and LIV, the sister nightclub to its Miami location.

 San Diego nearby getaway trip featuring Fontainebleau Las Vegas luxury hotel room